 Oyola feels extremely connected to these people, she seems often.
 “These people are in my world, I’m one of them and they’re one of me, I run into them on main street.
 I want to help them grow.”

-Gateway is looking to sharpen their focus and planning for 2024 as they head into their second year.
-Oyola says, “Our focus will be health in all areas, computer literacy, conversational english, employment services, and legal and housing services.”
+Gateway is looking to sharpen its focus and planning for 2024 as they head into their second year.
+Oyola says, “Our focus will be health in all areas, computer literacy, conversational English, employment services, and legal and housing services.”

-Because of the fast growth of the food pantry and rsource center, Ward thinks the future may look different.
-“At some point I think we are going to grow out of here and need a new space.
-Thats what I look for; for growth and new adventures.”
+Because of the fast growth of the food pantry and resource center, Ward thinks the future may look different.
+“At some point, I think we are going to grow out of here and need a new space.
+That’s what I look for; for growth and new adventures.”

 Johnson says, “I think we are given life on this earth to be a community, we’re not designed to be isolated individuals.
 We happen to love this particular community because it is so mixed.
 It’s sort of a microcosm of the world in terms of all the ethnic groups, languages, and places of origin; it’s what makes us healthy and gives us purpose.”